 167 Morrison Point Rd. - east of the schoolhouse.

-We continued the work to the east of the schoolhouse with 10 - 15m more wall being created this year.
+We continued the work to the east of the schoolhouse with much more wall being created.
+This is now a very significant dry stone wall.

 Dry Stone Wallers Rock.